See how you can save on next year’s ski vacation.

 Crested Butte tree skiing, Crested Butte gladesCrested Butte has no shortage of epic tree stashes. | Photo: CBMR / Chris Segal

-There is plenty of tree skiing open for those traveling to Crested Butte.
+Crested Butte is a haven for tree skiing enthusiasts, known for its tight, powder-filled chutes.
 Bordering the mountain is a host of extreme terrain hiding powdery glades.
-Take the North Face Lift up to Fredo’s trees and filter down into the 19 different bowls and glades below.
-The High Lift, which deposits skiers and riders just above the North Face Lift, not only has amazing views of the valley below but also has many gullies, glades and chutes.
-The Silver Queen Express Lift transports skiers and riders next to Banana Peel, a steep chute-like run with excellent tree terrain below.
+Hop on the North Face Lift up to Fredo’s trees and filter down into the 19 different bowls and untouched snow below.
+The High Lift, which deposits skiers and riders just above the North Face Lift, not only has amazing views of the valley below but also serves up plenty of steep gullies, glades and densely wooded runs.
+And the Silver Queen Express Lift transports skiers and riders next to Banana Peel, a steep chute-like run with excellent tree terrain below.
+There’s even a blue groomed run for intermediates – Gus’ Way – carving through widely spaced spruce, fir and aspen trees.

 Steamboat Tree Skiing